 Members of the Social Security System and their corresponding employees will start paying more contributions following the passage of Republic Act No. 11199.

-The contribution for workers in the private sector will be increased from 11% to 12%.
+The contribution of workers in the private sector will be increased from 11% to 12%.
 The minimum monthly salary credit (MSC) will also get higher from Php 1,000 to Php 2,000 and the maximum from Php 16,000 to Php 20,000.

 SSS Officer-In-Charge Aurora Ignacio stressed the advantage of the changes for the pension fund’s members.

 “We all want a comfortable retirement and to do that, those who are in their productive years must work hard to save more,” said Ignacio.
-“The good news is that those who will save more with SSS under the new maximum Monthly Salary Credit of ₱20,000 will have higher amount of benefits and loan privileges as the Monthly Salary Credit is one of the main factors used in the computation of benefits and loan privileges.”
+“The good news is that those who will save more with SSS under the new maximum Monthly Salary Credit of ₱20,000 will have a higher amount of benefits and loan privileges as the Monthly Salary Credit is one of the main factors used in the computation of benefits and loan privileges.”